 Why Can't Kim Kardashian Have More Children?
 She's Opened Up About This Before

-According to the same organization, this can lead to issues for both mother and baby, with the baby being at risk for a premature delivery and "subsequent complications," while the mother may end up "hemorrhaging during manual attempts to detach the placenta" to such an extent that it threatens her life.
+This can lead to issues for both mother and baby, with the baby being at risk for a premature delivery and other complications, while the mother may end up "hemorrhaging during manual attempts to detach the placenta" to such an extent that it threatens her life.

 When asked about her second pregnancy, Kardashian told C Magazine: